 Once gained, bell ringing is a skill for life you’ll never forget and can open up a lifetime of experiences and enjoyment.

-New ringers follow the 'Learning The Ropes' programme to learn to ring, taught by accredited instructors through the national ITTS programme.
-There are five stages from beginner to experienced ringer and at all stages you're helped out by either a personal tutor or other capable bell ringers.
+New ringers follow the ‘Learning the Ropes’ programme to learn to ring, taught by accredited instructors through the Association of Ringing Teachers.
+There are five stages from beginner to experienced ringer and at all stages you’re helped out by either a personal tutor or other capable bell ringers.

 Level 1 – Technique